 Imagine growing up in an environment where it is only a matter of time before you experience some sort of sexual assault or violence.
 For most of us, that would seem absolutely unthinkable.
 Yet for Native American girls growing up on the reservation, this is their reality.

 It is a horrific fact that Native American women are 2.5 times more likely to experience sexual assault than any other ethnic group in the U.S. This is simply not okay.
-We are determined to raise awareness of the sexual violence epidemic that has plagued tribal communities for far too long.
+We are determined to raise awareness of the sexual violence epidemic that has plagued tribal communities and Native Americans today for far too long.

 In a recent article published by The Guardian, Charon Asetoyer, CEO of the Native American Women’s Health Education Resource Center, was confronted with an inconceivable question by a young mother on the Yankton Sioux Reservation in Lake Andes, South Dakota.